rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 In Python it is [easy to load RDS files](https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas) and much more compact files than csvs too.

+Note that ZIP Code throughout is actually [ZIP Code Tablulation Area (ZCTA)](https://en.wikipedia.org/wiki/ZIP_Code_Tabulation_Area), which was developed to overcome the difficulties in precisely defining the land area covered by each ZIP code.
+Defining the extent of an area is necessary in order to tabulate census data for that area.

 Work in progress by Robbie M Parks.

 2018...2022... and beyond.